taimurhassan/convolutionalTransformer/README.md

 # Incremental Instance Segmentation Framework for Recognizing Extremely Cluttered Baggage Threats

-## Code Documentation
-This repository contains the source code as well as some additional results of our proposed incremental instance segmentation framework as illustrated in a block diagram below:
+This repository contains the source code (based on TensorFlow 2.2.0 and Keras) as well as some additional results of our proposed incremental instance segmentation framework as illustrated in a block diagram below:

 ![Block-Diagram](/images/BD.png)
 <p align="center"> Block Diagram of the Proposed Framework</p>